SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Many other medications have an _influence_ on cholesterol levels.
 Another _reason_ why Xs have declined is that ...

-## Explaining Causality
+## Prepositional phrases indicating causality

-> Prepositional phrases indicating causality
+↑ Explaining Causality

 200,000 people per year become deaf owing to/because of/as a result of/as a consequence of - a lack of iodine.

-## Explaining Causality
+## Sentence connectors indicating causality

-> Sentence connectors indicating causality
+↑ Explaining Causality

 If undernourished children do survive to become adults, they have decreased learning ability.
 Therefore, when they grow up, it will probably be difficult for them to find work.
 If undernourished children do survive to become adults, they have decreased learning ability.
 Consequently,when they grow up, it will probably be difficult for them to find work.
 If undernourished children do survive to become adults, they have decreased learning ability.
 Because of this, when they grow up, it will probably be difficult for them to find work.
 If undernourished children do survive to become adults, they have decreased learning ability.
 As a result (of this), - when they grow up, it will probably be difficult for them to find work.

-## Explaining Causality
+## Adverbial phrases indicating causality

-> Adverbial phrases indicating causality
+↑ Explaining Causality

 Malnutrition leads to illness and a reduced ability to work in adulthood,thus/thereby - perpetuating the poverty cycle.
 The warm air rises above the surface of the sea, thus/thereby - creating an area of low pressure.

-## Explaining Causality
+## Other examples

-> Other examples
+↑ Explaining Causality

 X and Y are important driving factors of Z.
 As a consequence of X , it appears that Y alone is not the causative factor of...